-A series of aggressive acquisitions in a rapidly consolidating market has made AB InBev the world's biggest brewer.
-The key to growth has been a series of major purchases by what was then Interbrew, beginning with two of the UK's biggest beer marketers, and several important German brands (including Beck's).
+A series of aggressive acquisitions in a rapidly consolidating market has made AB InBev the world's biggest brewer by a considerable margin.
+The process began in 2000 when Belgian company Interbrew bought two of the UK's biggest beer marketers as well as a collection of German brands including Beck's.
 Added to the group's existing European flagship Stella Artois, and a strong portfolio of regional beers, these gave the company the right to describe itself as the "world's local brewer" by 2003, with a leading position in virtually every country in which it had a presence.
 This was followed in 2004 by what was in effect the reverse takeover of Interbrew by South American brewer AmBev to form a new global giant under the name InBev.
 That deal gave the enlarged group a far more extensive global profile than its main rivals of the time, Anheuser-Busch and SABMiller, but it still lacked a significant presence in the US, the world's biggest beer market.
 That changed dramatically in 2008 when InBev succeeded in acquiring American giant Anheuser-Busch for a whopping $52bn.
-The resulting group, Anheuser-Busch InBev, is the world's leading brewer by a considerable margin, and widened its lead further in 2013 with a deal to acquire the shares it didn't already own in Mexican partner Modelo.
-This steady expansion reached its crescendo in 2015 with a deal to acquire nearest rival SABMiller for an extraordinary $104bn, primarily to achieve a strong foothold across Africa.
+The resulting group widened its lead further in 2013 with a deal to acquire the shares it didn't already own in Mexican partner Modelo, owners of Corona Extra.
+This steady expansion reached its crescendo in 2015 with a deal to acquire nearest rival SABMiller as well for an extraordinary $104bn, primarily to achieve a strong foothold across Africa.
 (Much of the rest of SABMiller was sold on to other buyers).
 As a result, in addition to lead global brands Budweiser, Stella Artois, Beck's and Corona (outside the US), the global portfolio includes key local jewels including Castle Lager in South Africa, Skol in Brazil, Leffe, Hoegaarden and Jupiler in the Benelux region, Franziskaner in Germany, Harbin in China, and VB and Carlton in Australia.
 When you reach the top, though, there's nowhere you can really go but down.
 With no potential acquisition targets left, growth has plateaued, prompting the spin-off of regional subsidiaries and even diversification into other drinks categories.
 AB InBev's hard-pressed operations in Russia and Ukraine were demerged into an existing JV with Anadolou Efes of Turkey in 2018.
 In summer 2019, the group started plans for a $10bn IPO of its Asia Pacific arm, only to cancel the float only a few weeks later.
 Instead it sold off its Australian division CUB, and then relaunched an IPO for the remainder of the APAC operations.
 Group revenues for 2018 were $54.6bn with net income of $5.7bn.
 Latin America accounted for 40% of revenues; North America for 28%.
 Total beer volumes were 505m hl, with another 62m hl of other drinks.
 The company is a key local licensee for PepsiCo brands in Latin America.
 Acquisitions have left AB InBev with a massive $102.5bn debt mountain.
 Brazilian-born Carlos Brito is CEO, and the group is effectively controlled by 3G Capital, the investment umbrella for Brazilian entrepreneurs Jorge Paulo Lemann, Marcel Herrmann Telles and Carlos Sicupira.

 Which agencies handle advertising for AB InBev?
 Find out more from Adbrands Account Assignments